neuland-ingolstadt/neuland.app-native/docs/en/app/main.md

 Neuland Next is an unofficial app for students of the Technische Hochschule Ingolstadt.
 It is developed by [Neuland Ingolstadt e.V.](/en/about/club.md) and is not affiliated with the university.

 The app brings together all important information for students in one place.
 It is available for iOS, Android, and MacOS.
+The web version of the app can also be used on all common browsers.

 <StoreLinksEn />